-In women who have recently become postmenopausal, and who are in good health and are felt to be have a fairly low fracture risk, optimizing the daily calcium intake and faithfully adhering to a program of athletic activities or workouts can help to maintain a satisfactory bone mass.
+In women who have recently become postmenopausal, and who are in good health and are felt to have a fairly low fracture risk, optimizing the daily calcium intake and faithfully adhering to a program of athletic activities or workouts can help to maintain a satisfactory bone mass.

 Weight-bearing exercise is an important contributor to the establishment of peak bone mass and may have the greatest impact on bone mineral density when initiated before the completion of puberty.
 A retrospective study of young adult women noted that those who participated in high school sports exhibited a 7% increase in femoral neck bone mineral density.
-Interestingly, sports participation before onset of menses appears to increase bone mineral density significantly more than when started after initiation of menses.
+Interestingly, sports participation before the onset of menses appears to increase bone mineral density significantly more than when started after the initiation of menses.

 A study of Canadian children showed that physically active girls had a 17% higher total body bone mineral density compared with that of their sedentary peers.
 If excessive weight-bearing exercise leads to estrogen deficiency and amenorrhea, however, the benefits of activity are lost and the activity may in fact be detrimental to bone.